At The King Edmund School we work together to ensure that Gifted and Talented students are engaged and challenged so that they fulfil their potential.

 - A talented student has a specific ability in a non-academic area.

 Gifted and talented students are identified by making a judgement based on a variety of evidence.
-These include:
+This includes:

 - Liaison with feeder primary schools